Eppo-exp/eppo-docs/docs/reference/users-and-permissions.md

 ---
 # Users & Permissions

 Eppo uses role-based access control to manage what users can view and actions they can perform.
-Four roles are provided that can be assigned to users to specify their level of access: `Admin`, `Data Owner`, `Experiment Editor`, and `Viewer`.
+Four roles are provided that can be assigned to users to specify their level of access: "Admin," "Data Owner," "Experiment Editor," and "Viewer."

 Roles can be assign to users in the Admin section under the "Users & Permissions" tab.